micogongob/javascript-aws-serverless-web-app/README.md

-# JavaScript AWS Serverless Web App
+# AWS Serverless Web App

 This is based from [Pluralsight - Building a Serverless Web App on AWS Services](https://www.pluralsight.com/guides/building-a-serverless-web-app-on-aws-services) meant to be an exemplar project to showcase a serverless fullstack web app using:
 - AWS Gateway + AWS Lambda running on NodeJS